mirqr/cloudlab-fed/README.md

         - Monitor the EC2 dashboard for the instances.
         - Monitor the AutoScaling Groups dashboard for the clients.
         - Monitor the SNS dashboard for notifications.
+    - Monitor the server log on the **S3 bucket**
+        - It will be uploaded to the specified S3 bucket at the end of the whole process.

 4. **Terminate and Cleanup**:
     - Once done, ensure you terminate the CloudFormation stack to avoid incurring any unintended costs.